simple-java-mail/smtp-connection-pool/IMPLEMENTATION-PLAN.md

 Follow [RELEASING.md](RELEASING.md).
 In summary:

+- [x] Publish and verify `generic-object-pool 2.4.1`, whose shutdown future now includes allocator deallocation.
+- [x] Publish and verify `clustered-object-pool 4.0.2`, which depends on that fix, includes already-draining pools in aggregate shutdown, and forgets drained pool records.
 - [ ] Create/reuse milestone `3.2.0` only after a planned release date is known; set that date and leave the milestone description empty.
 - [ ] Assign issue #10 and every included PR/issue to the milestone.
 - [x] Verify the local candidate reactor with tests, Javadocs, SpotBugs, binary compatibility, artifact packaging, and the documented examples; repeat on the eventual reviewed release commit.